-Earlier this month we blogged about the results from our 2015 Annual Backup Awareness Survey.
-There were charts and tables and numbers, and as everyone read it their eyes glazed over and they drifted into a sound sleep.
-For the last 8 years we’ve collected, parsed and presented this data each June.
-The upshot is that only 8% of people backup their computers daily while for the remaining 92%, computer backup is a game of chance.
+Earlier this month, we blogged about the results from our 2015 Annual Backup Awareness Survey.
+There were charts and tables and numbers, and as everyone read it, their eyes glazed over and they drifted into a sound sleep.
+For the last eight years, we’ve collected, parsed, and presented this data each June.
+The upshot is that only 8% of people back up their computers daily while for the remaining 92%, computer backup is a game of chance.
 If publishing charts and graphs and such doesn’t seem to reach the 92% that are backup procrastinators, what else can we do?

-Game set-up: Your computer has been stolen!
-Based on the statistics we’ve gathered over the past 8 years let’s see how much of your data is lost.
-By lost data we mean the photos, documents, spreadsheets, etc. you changed or added on your computer since your last backup.
+Game set up: Your computer has been stolen!
+Based on the statistics we’ve gathered over the past eight years, let’s see how much of your data is lost.
+By lost data, we mean the photos, documents, spreadsheets, etc. you changed or added on your computer since your last backup.

 Playing the game: With the playing cards face down, each player in turn takes the deck of cards, shuffles it multiple times and then randomly picks one card from the deck (no peeking).
 Match the chosen card to the table below to see how much data you’ve lost.

 |Card Drawn||Amount of Data Lost|

 |2, 3, or 4||All of your data is lost|